DataEngineeringLabs/arrow2-convert/README.md

 The Arrow ecosystem provides many ways to convert between Arrow and other popular formats across several languages.
 This project aims to serve the need for rust-centric data pipelines to easily convert to/from Arrow via an auto-generated compile-time schema.

-## Design
+## API

-Types that implements the `ArrowField`, `ArrowSerialize` and `ArrowDeserialize` traits can be converted to/from Arrow via the `try_into_arrow` and the `try_into_collection` methods.
+Types that implement the `ArrowField`, `ArrowSerialize` and `ArrowDeserialize` traits can be converted to/from Arrow.
 The `ArrowField` implementation for a type defines the Arrow schema.
 The `ArrowSerialize` and `ArrowDeserialize` implementations provide the conversion logic via arrow2's data structures.

+For serializing to arrow, the `TryIntoArrow::try_into_arrow` method can be used to serialize any iterable into an `arrow2::Array`, which represents the in-memory Arrow layout or a `arrow2::Chunk`, which represents a column group, `Vec<arrow2::Array>>`. `arrow2::Chunk` can be used with `arrow2` API for other functionality such converting to parquet and arrow flight RPC.

+For deserializing from arrow, the `TryIntoCollection::try_into_collection` can be used to deserialize from an `arrow2::Array` representation into any container that implements `FromIterator`.

 ## Features